 - 115 grams (1/2 cup or 1 stick) unsalted butter, room temperature

-- In a large mixing bowl, add gluten free flour, cocoa powder, sugars, baking powder and baking soda.
+- In a large mixing bowl, add gluten free flour, cocoa powder, sugars, baking powder, baking soda and salt.
 Whisk together.

 - In a separate mixing bowl, add vegetable oil, eggs, vanilla and buttermilk.
 Whisk together.
 Boil the kettle and pour out 1/2 cup of hot water.

 - Add the wet ingredients to the dry ingredients.
 Start to fold together, then slowly pour in the hot water, and continue to mix until all the ingredients are incorporated.